parsokev/graph_repo/README.md

 > being utilized to clone the repository has the required level of permission.
 You can test this by executing the
 > `os_check.ps1` script (Enter ```./graph_repo/scripts/os_check.ps1``` into the terminal).
 >
-> **If script execution is denied**, consult the [microsoft documentation page](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)
+> **If script execution is denied**, consult [this Microsoft documentation page](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)
 > to change the permission policies.
 >
 > Alternatively, if using an IDE, you may be able to resolve this by configuring the IDE's terminal